chat icon

 3. Once you’re on site, start your survey on the roof.
 Walk around to different sides of the building and, using your signal meter or equivalent device, note the signal reading on each side.
 Record the readings for all channels and frequencies each time.

-4. After you find the location of best signal, slowly swivel 360 degrees to find the source of the signal.
+4. After you find the location with the best signal, slowly swivel 360 degrees to find the source of the signal.
 Once you find it, note the direction it comes from.
 This tells you the direction of the nearest cell tower.
 (If installing a passive DAS, this is where you’ll install and orient the donor antenna.)

 6. Upon completion of the physical site survey, all the signal strength notations will allow you to go back to the floor plan and map out a strategy for placing indoor server antennas in order to maximize the boosted signal coverage inside.
 (Many integrators find the easiest and most effective way to accomplish this is by using iBwave or a similar network planning software.)